Saghen/blink.cmp/docs/configuration/reference.md

   -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,

-  -- When true, will show the completion window after typing a character that matches the `keyword.regex` show_on_keyword = true,
+  -- When true, will show the completion window after typing any of alphanumerics, `-` or `_` show_on_keyword = true,

   -- When true, will show the completion window after typing a trigger character